burn-research/FiReSMOKE/README.md

 FiReSMOKE
 ========

-Finite-rate combustion solvers (ED, ED/FR, EDC, PaSR, QLFR) for OpenFOAM based on the [OpenSMOKE++ framework][1] fireSMOKE requires one of the following OpenFOAM versions:
+Finite-rate combustion solvers (ED, ED/FR, EDC, PaSR, QLFR) for OpenFOAM based on the [OpenSMOKE++ framework][1].
+FiReSMOKE requires one of the following OpenFOAM versions:
 - OpenFOAM-7.x

 If you use fireSMOKE for your publications, we kindly ask you to cite the following two papers: